 2. Youth’s parent/guardian will support involvement in the program.

 3. Youth are not a danger to themselves or others

 4. Reside in Palm Beach or Martin Counties

-Commit to a full school year, meeting one hour once a week at participating schools and sites.
-Adult or high school student mentors volunteer their time to play games, help with homework, and engage in character building activities Mentored students in this program maintain or improve their behavior (85%), academics (95%), attendance (86%), are promoted (95%), and complete case plan goals (93%).
+Throughout the school year, children meet one hour once a week at participating schools and sites.
+Adult or high school students volunteer their time at select locations to play games, help with homework, and engage in character building activities with a child.
+Mentored students in this program maintain or improve their behavior, academics, attendance, are promoted to the next grade level, and complete individual case plan goals.